COVID-19 Immunization Requirements

-NEW!
-All undergraduate and graduate students in full-time and part-time face-to-face programs must be vaccinated against COVID-19 prior to the start of the 2021-2022 academic year, with limited medical and religious exceptions.
+For the 2022-2023 academic year, all undergraduate and graduate students in full-time and part-time face-to-face programs must be vaccinated against COVID-19 by September 1, with limited medical and religious exceptions.
 This applies to both full- and part-time students who spend time on campus, whether they live or work on campus or off campus.
 Students in the College of Nursing and Health Professions and the College of Medicine must also be vaccinated for clinical placements as must students planning for university-related domestic or international travel.

-Students enrolled through Drexel University Online (DUO) and who will NOT be on campus for any other reason will not be required to provide proof of vaccination but are strongly encouraged to vaccinate for their own and others’ safety.
+Students enrolled through Drexel Online Education and who will NOT be on campus for any other reason will not be required to provide proof of vaccination but are strongly encouraged to vaccinate for their own and others’ safety.

 Students may request an exemption from the COVID-19 vaccination requirement for medical or religious reasons (see below).

-Students are expected to be fully vaccinated before arriving on campus.
+Students are expected to be fully vaccinated by September 1.
 International students not able to access an acceptable vaccine will be counseled and assisted through Drexel Student Health.
 Students receiving vaccine at the start of the term may be required to quarantine and receive a negative COVID-19 test prior to receiving a vaccine or starting in-person classes/activities.

 Non-exempt students who fail to comply with COVID-19 immunization may result in being restricted from campus facilities including Drexel University campus housing and undergo further disciplinary actions including dismissal from the University.

 Drexel accepts all COVID-19 vaccines that have been authorized or approved by the United States FDA.
 A list of FDA-authorized vaccines can be found here: Different COVID-19 Vaccines.